miguelamello/nestjs-graphql-iot-monitor/documentation.md

   }
 ```

-### Query: devicesByName
+### 3) devicesByName
 This query is used to get all the devices that match a name.
 The query requires
 the name of the devices as an argument.
 The query returns an array of devices
 that match the name or an empty array if no device is found.

 #### Examples

-1) Querying all the devices that match a name and returning all the fields of
+3.1) Querying all the devices that match a name and returning all the fields of
 the devices:

 ```